-"504" - Section 504 of the Rehabilitation Act of 1973, as amended, is a civil rights law that prohibits discrimination on the basis of disability.
+"504" - Section 504 of the Rehabilitation Act of 1973.
+Section 504 of the Rehabilitation Act of 1973, as amended, is a civil rights law that prohibits discrimination on the basis of disability.
 This law applies to public elementary and secondary schools, among other entities.